andreaniu/Midterm--Andrea-Michele-Serfine/README.md

 Our data analysis indicates the following conclusions to our business questions:
 * High **chronic absence rates and dropout rates** *may* result in lower voter turnout rates.
-* Areas with similar rates of voter turnout, chronic absences, and dropout rates as **Patterson Park, N&E** need the most support when it comes to improving education metrics to increase voter participation.
+* Areas with similar rates of voter turnout, chronic absences, and dropout rates as **Patterson Park N&E** need the most support when it comes to improving education metrics to increase voter participation.

 Some possible business explanations these conclusions include that:
 * Schools/CSAs with high dropout or chronic absence rates may result in students missing key explanations on why civic engagement is important.